Xenoty/beach-clean-up-platform/Readme.md

 - Admins can CRUD Events, Petitions and Threads.
 - Users can participate in Events, Petitions and Threads.
 - Anonymous users can join events using their email address.
+- HTML & CSS has not been optimized for mobile devices.

 ### Tech Stack
 1. ASP.NET core WebApi (*API*)